gunthercox/ChatterBot/docs/quickstart.rst

 Quick Start Guide
 =================

-The first thing you'll need to do to get started is install ChatterBot.
+The first thing you'll need to do to get started is install ChatterBot, and the the associated text corpus package.

 .. code-block:: bash

    pip install chatterbot
+   pip install chatterbot-corpus

 See :ref:`Installation` for options for alternative installation methods.